-Scope: 10 FCTS

-Content: This subject element must help ensure that the student develops the
+nt: This subject element must help ensure that the student develops the

-competencies to be able to work with technical system integration.
+tencies to be able to work with technical system integration.
 After completing

-this module, the student must be able to integrate existing systems in connection
+odule, the student must be able to integrate existing systems in connection

-with the development of new systems, and develop new systems supporting future
+e development of new systems, and develop new systems supporting future

-integration.
+integra

-Learning objectives:
+ng objectives:

-Knowledge
+Knowl

-The student must have knowledge of:
+The st udent must have knowledge of:

-Business considerations in relation to system integration
+• Business considerations in relation to system integration

-Standards and standards organizations
+• Standards and standards organizations

-Storage, transformation and integration of data sources
+• Storage, transformation and integration of data sources

-The concept of services and their ties to service-oriented architectures
+• The concept of services and their ties to service-oriented architectures

-• Technologies which can be used to implement a service-oriented architecture
+Technologies which can be used to implement a service-oriented architecture

-Tools for integration
+• Tools for integration

 Skills

-The student can:
+udent can:

-Use an object-oriented system in a service-oriented architecture
+• Use an object-oriented system in a service-oriented architecture

 • Design a system that is easy to integrate with other systems, and uses existing

-services
+• services

-Transform or expand a system so that it can function in a service-oriented
+• Transform or expand a system so that it can function in a service-oriented

 architecture

-Use patterns that support system integration
+• Use patterns that support system integration

-Integrate generic and other systems
+• Integrate generic and other systems

-Choose from various integration methods
+• Choose from various integration methods

-Translate elements in a business strategy into specific requirements for system
+• Translate elements in a business strategy into specific requirements for system

 integration

-Competencies
+~

-The student can:
+etencies udent can:

 Choose from various integration techniques

 Acquire knowledge of developments in standards for integration

-• Adapt IT architecture to take into account future system integration.
+• / Adapt IT architecture to take into account future system integration.

-The examination:
+The ex camination:

-This examination is an individual external oral exam.
+amination is an individual external oral exam.
 The exam lasts for 30 minutes

-including assessment.
+ng assessment.

-Assessment:
+-

 7 point grading scale